 Studies show that THC enters breastmilk within 20 minutes of consumption.

-Do mothers need to be concerned about that?
+A 2016 study investigated the components of breastmilk and found that it contained the cannabinoids tetrahydrocannabinol (THC), cannabidiol (CBD), and cannabinol (CBN).
 The breastmilk in the study was purchased from a company that provides biological specimens.
 As such, the mothers remain anonymous.

 With cannabis now medically legal in 34 U.S. states, the researchers looked into the levels of cannabinoids present in breastmilk samples.
 THC, CBD, and CBN are all highly lipophilic.
 Because of this, a fraction of these cannabinoids will move into breastmilk following maternal exposure to cannabis.
 Their presence in breastmilk then obviously means that cannabinoids are consumed by infants.